MicrosoftDocs/memdocs/sccm/mdm/deploy-use/change-mdm-authority.md

 2. Select **Change MDM Authority to Microsoft Intune**, and then click **Next**.

     ![Download the APNs certificate request](/sccm/mdm/deploy-use/media/mdm-change-delete-subscription.png)
-3. Sign-in to the Intune tenant that you originally used when you set the MDM authority in Configuration Manager.
+3. Sign in to the Intune tenant that you originally used when you set the MDM authority in Configuration Manager.
 4. Click **Next** and complete the wizard.
 5. The MDM authority is now reset.
 The Intune Subscription should no longer be displayed in the Microsoft Intune Subscriptions node of the Configuration Manager console.
 6. Login to the [Microsoft Intune administration console](http://manage.microsoft.com) using the same Intune tenant you used earlier.